 - Graham crackers

 Many foods have the right amount of carbohydrates (about 15 grams) for your sick-day diet.
 Remember, on sick days it is OK to eat some foods you might not normally eat, if you cannot eat your regular foods.
+Always check the label of foods to be sure you know their carbohydrate content.
 Some foods to try are:

-- ½ cup regular ice cream (if you are not throwing up)
+- One half cup (120 mL) regular ice cream (if you are not throwing up)

-- ¼ cup regular pudding (if you are not throwing up)
+- One quarter cup (60 mL) regular pudding (if you are not throwing up)

-- Milkshake made with ½ cup low-fat milk and ¼ cup ice cream mixed in a blender (if you are not throwing up)
+- Milkshake made with one half cup (120 mL) low-fat milk and one quarter cup (60 mL) ice cream mixed in a blender (if you are not throwing up)

 When you are sick, you should try to eat the same amount of carbohydrates that you normally do.
 If possible, follow your regular diet.
 If you are having a hard time swallowing, eat soft foods.

 If you have already taken your insulin and are sick to your stomach, drink enough liquids with the same amount of carbohydrates that you would normally eat.
 If you cannot keep food or liquids down, go to the emergency room for treatment.
-You will receive fluids through a tube in your blood vessel (intravenous).
+You will receive intravenous (IV) fluids.

-If you have a cold, talk with your doctor or diabetes nurse.
+If you have a cold or fever, talk with your provider.

 Most of the time, you should take all of your medicines as you usually do.
-Do not skip or double up on any medicine unless your doctor tells you to.
+Do not skip or double up on any medicine unless your provider tells you to.

-If you cannot eat your normal amount of carbohydrates, you may need to make a change in your insulin dose or in the dose of your diabetes pills or other injections.
+If you cannot eat your normal amount of carbohydrates, call your provider.
+You may need to make a change in your insulin dose or in the dose of your diabetes pills or other injections.
+You may also need to do this if your illness is making your blood sugar higher than normal.

 - Vomiting or diarrhea for more than 4 hours